Mikejo5000/vsts-docs-pr/docs/settings/about-areas-iterations.md

 ---
-title: About area and iteration paths titleSuffix:Azure Codex Agile & TFS
+title: About area and iteration paths
+titleSuffix: Azure Codex Agile & TFS
 description: Understand how areas and iterations are used in Azure Codex Agile & Team Foundation Server ms.technology: devops-agile ms.prod: devops